 Hendrie Park is completely accessible.
 Only the RBG nature tour has limited access as part of it is on a ramp with a steep incline and in the woods.

-No, but in an effort to offer cashless solutions “Tip Tap” payment stands will be available at the Information/Merchandise Tent, the Book Swap Tent and at other locations throughout the site.
+No, but in an effort to offer cashless solutions square will be available at the Information/Merchandise Booth, the Giant Book Swap & Shop will be accepting cash donations, and RBG Food Services accept debit and credit cards.

-There is free parking at the main entrance to RBG and at the Cherry Hill Gate parking lot.
+There is free parking at the main entrance to RBG.

-If these lots are full, overflow parking may be available at the Bayfront Funeral Home and on the side streets behind the RBG main office.
+If this lot is full, overflow parking may be available at the Bayfront Funeral Home and on the side streets behind the RBG main office.

-We have a caterer offering a variety of healthy foods near the Rose Garden Tent and also at the Tea House.
+We have a food truck and BBQ station offering a variety of takeaway foods near the Rose Garden Stage and also at the Tea House you may request some food options for takeout.
+If you’re interested in dining in, please reserve your space on RBG’s website in advance of the Festival to avoid disappointment.
 RBG does not allow picnicking on the grounds.

 There are vegetarian and dairy-free options and gluten-friendly choices.

-Report this to any Telling Tales volunteer or RBG employee you see, or go to the Telling Tales Information Tent at the entrance to the park.
+Report this to any Telling Tales volunteer or RBG employee you see, or go to the Telling Tales Information Booth at the entrance to Hendrie Park.

 Washrooms can be found in the main building and near the Tea Room in Hendrie Park.